🎆eTraj.jl

 Background

-To address these limitations, the scheme of Classical-Trajectory Monte-Carlo (CTMC) method [Abrines_1966] [Olson_1977] can be adopted, where a microcanonical ensemble of classical electrons is prepared and evolved under the laser interaction or charged-particle impact.
-This scheme has been further developed to account for the initial stage of tunneling ionization by setting the initial conditions of the classical electrons at the tunnel exit [Corkum_1989] [Corkum_1993] [Hu_1997].
-The final photoelectron momentum distribution (PMD) is obtained through statistical analysis of the electron trajectories.
-While CTMC relies on purely classical electron trajectories, quantum effects can be largely retained by incorporating a phase into the electron trajectories.
+A substitute strategy to overcome these limitations is the Classical-Trajectory Monte-Carlo (CTMC) method [Abrines_1966] [Olson_1977], which employs an ensemble of classical electrons evolving under combined laser and Coulomb fields.
+This methodology has been extended to incorporate tunneling ionization effects by initializing electron trajectories at the tunnel exit coordinate [Corkum_1989] [Corkum_1993] [Hu_1997].
+The photoelectron momentum distribution (PMD) is subsequently obtained through statistical analysis of these classical trajectories.
+Although the CTMC approach is fundamentally classical in nature, quantum mechanical effects can be effectively incorporated through the introduction of trajectory-dependent phases.
 Examples include the Trajectory-based Coulomb-SFA (TC-SFA) [Yan_2010] [Yan_2012], the Quantum-Trajectory Monte Carlo (QTMC) [Li_2014] [Liu_2016], and the Semiclassical Two-Step Model (SCTS) [ShvetsovShilovski_2016] [ShvetsovShilovski_2021].
 Another approach, the Coulomb Quantum-orbit SFA (CQSFA) [Lai_2015] [Maxwell_2017], addresses the inverse problem by identifying all trajectories that result in the same final momenta.
 These trajectory-based semiclassical methods offer notable advantages over the TDSE and direct SFA methods due to their lower demand on computational resources, as well as the clarity they provide in understanding the physical picture.

 Installation